hawtio/website/src/docs/keycloak-integration.md

 Install Keycloak adapter subsystem to your WildFly as described on the [Keycloak documentation](https://www.keycloak.org/docs/latest/securing_apps/index.html#_jboss_adapter).

-Download and copy `keycloak-hawtio.json` and `keycloak-bearer.json` into WildFly.
+Download and copy `keycloak-hawtio.json` and `keycloak-bearer.json` from [this example](https://github.com/hawtio/hawtio/tree/master/examples/keycloak-integration) into WildFly.
 File `keycloak-bearer.json` is currently used for adapters on server (JAAS Login module) side.
 File `keycloak-hawtio.json` is used on client (Hawtio JS application) side.

 ```bash
 cp examples/keycloak-integration/keycloak-hawtio.json $JBOSS_HOME/standalone/configuration/